McDonald’s SWOT Analysis (2026): Beyond the Burger

 We’ve all been there: you walk in, place your order and get your food in record time.
 McDonald’s didn’t just join the fast-food world; it pioneered the Quick Service Restaurant (QSR) model as we know it today.

-Second — How McDonald’s Actually Make Its Money
+Second — How McDonald’s Actually Makes Its Money

 This is where it gets interesting for us as investors.
 McDonald’s has two very different, but related, headline numbers: Corporate Revenue and Systemwide Sales.